profsmith89/ctps/_sources/chap05.md

             break
 ```

+## The server

-**The server.** With our client complete, we can write pseudocode for the server script, taking the code parts of `guess32.py` we marked as belonging in the server.
+With our client complete, we can write pseudocode for the server script, taking the code parts of `guess32.py` we marked as belonging in the server.
 You'll notice that the code block below pre-populates the server script with a call to create the server's socket (line 11) and the address information the client uses to connect to the server (lines 5-6).

 ```{code-block} python
 ---